 I also used the MorseDec CW Decoder on my iPhone as a second decoder and the FLdigi/ MorseDec combination was effective in this contest.
 In some cases, one would successfully decode the received CW when the other did not.

 Another tool that I used for the first time in this contest was the Online Contest Server website.
 This tool allows one to post and compare your score in real-time during the contest to those of other operators.
 It was very easy to enable this capability using the N1MM Logger – all I had to do was to create an account on the Online Contest Server website and enable N1MM to post my scores which it did every few minutes.
 Anita (AB1QB) learned about this interesting tool during her participation in Contest University at the 2013 Dayton Hamvention.
-You can see the results from the 2013 CQ WPX CW contest on this site by clicking here.
 I found that being able to see how I was doing relative to some of the other operators was good motivation to keep going during the contest.
 This also gave me an indication of how others with scores close to mine were balancing adding to their score via more QSOs vs. searching for additional prefixes (i.e. multipliers).
 It also shows each operator’s statistics by band which is helpful for comparison purposes.